mohamedGamalAbuGalala/learning_docker/General commands.md

 ## Bugs

-- When installing jenkins I got an error due to that the image was deprecated 👇👇👇
+- When installing Jenkins I got an error due to that the image was deprecated 👇👇👇

   - solution installing the new lts image of jenkins and try again: